Hackney Road

 Hackney Road is a London arterial route running from Shoreditch Church in London Borough of Hackney to Cambridge Heath in the London Borough of Tower Hamlets.
-The route runs along the northern edge of Bethnal Green and southern edge of Hoxton and Haggerston.
+The route runs along the northern edge of Bethnal Green and southern edge of Haggerston.
 It lies close to the border between the boroughs of London Boroughs of Hackney and Tower Hamlets.

 In recent years, Hackney Road has begun to experience the gentrification of nearby Columbia Road or Broadway Market.
-Despite this, a number of derelict buildings still remain, including the empty Children's Hospital.
-The road also has striptease venues such as Browns and The Olde Axe (Clifton 2002), a bingo hall, fast-food outlets and building sites.
 Hackney City Farm is located at the junction of (intersection with) Goldsmith's Row on the northern (Hackney) side of the road.
 Next to the farm is Haggerston Park.

 In 2008 a 178-room Days Hotel London Shoreditch opened at the junction with Pritchard's Road.
-This has since become the RE Hotel London Shoreditch.
+This has since become the Mama Shelter Shoreditch.

 Transport

 Hackney Road is served by the London bus 26 and 55.
 Cambridge Heath station is situated at the east end of Hackney Road, at the junction with Cambridge Heath Road.
 The west end of Hackney Road is served by London Overground services from Hoxton railway station.